Renewable energy statistics

 All calculations take into account specific provisions as in place in Directive 2009/28/EC following its amendment by Directive (EU) 2015/1513 of the European Parliament and of the Council of 9 September 2015 amending Directive 98/70/EC relating to the quality of petrol and diesel fuels and amending Directive 2009/28/EC on the promotion of the use of energy from renewable sources.

 An important aspect to take into account when interpreting data is statistical revisions.
 The latest data for 2005 shows a small variation with respect to data available during the preparation and adoption of the Directive in 2007-2008.
-Changes are due to revisions in data sets transmitted by Member States in response to annual energy questionnaires.
-Due to revision of data for biomass consumption in the residential sector, the updated data for Croatia indicates that its consumption of energy from renewable sources is above its 2020 target since 2004 (the first year for which values are available).
+Changes are due to revisions in data sets transmitted by reporting countries in response to annual energy questionnaires.
+Due to revision of data for biomass consumption in households, the updated data for Croatia indicates that its consumption of energy from renewable sources is above its 2020 target since 2004 (the first year for which values are available).
 But Croatia is not the only case.
-It must be highlighted that as a consequence of the Renewable Energy Directive, countries are monitoring much closer the flows of renewable energy commodities in their economies.
+As a consequence of the Renewable Energy Directive, countries are monitoring much closer the flows of renewable energy commodities in their economies.
 A very significant case is the consumption of biomass, where countries are launching new more detailed surveys that allow them to capture more data on the final energy consumption of biomass.
 As a consequence, several countries are revising their data leading to an increase in their share of energy from renewable sources (e.g. Croatia, France, Lithuania and Hungary).

 Gross inland energy consumption represents the total quantity of energy resources used for all purposes.